 India & Sri Lanka

 So throw off the bowlines.
-Sail away from the safe harbor.
+Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
-Discover."
-Mark Twain
+Discover - Mark Twain

 Sara was bitten by the travel bug straight after university, and her working life has been peppered with sabbaticals before deciding on a career in the Travel Industry in 2012.
 She worked for two of the UK’s leading tour operators organising tailor made trips to India and Sri Lanka, before joining ETG.